Mike Nichols's unrealized projects: Innocent Blood

 In 1981, it was reported that 20th Century-Fox was financing Nichols's film of mystery writer P. D. James's Innocent Blood, a novel about a woman's search for identity.
 Tom Stoppard worked on the screenplay for the film, and Frank Yablans was set to produce.

 The Longshot

 In 1985, Nichols was preparing to direct The Longshot, having received the offer from Harvey Korman.
 After rehearsing with the actors in Los Angeles and making script suggestions, Nichols left the project as he was otherwise committed to directing Heartburn with Meryl Streep and Jack Nicholson.
 Instead, he agreed to serve as executive producer on the film.

 Frankie and Johnny

 In 1988, it was reported that Paramount Pictures optioned Terrence McNally's two-character play Frankie and Johnny in the Clair de Lune for Nichols to direct as a film.
-At the time, Dianne Wiest and Richard Dreyfuss were likely to star under Nichols' direction, but all three would eventually depart from the production.
+At the time, Dianne Wiest and Richard Dreyfuss were likely to star under Nichols's direction, but all three would eventually depart from the production.
 The film, which debuted in 1991, instead starred Michelle Pfeiffer and Al Pacino, and was directed by Garry Marshall.